tm-craggs/TaskiIt/README.md

 ## Support ❤️
 If TidyTask has been helpful to you, I’m really glad to hear it!
-I’m a student building free and open source tools for fun.
-If you’d like to support me, you can do so via Ko-fi.
+I’m a student building free and open source tools for fun, if you’d like to support me you can do so via Ko-fi.
 There’s absolutely no pressure or expectation.
 Your encouragement and feedback mean just as much. <3

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G81GQB6Y)